Need a last-minute thyme substitute? These best ten ingredient alternatives will get you out of trouble.

 It may also have other ingredients such as orange zest, adding some zing to the mix.

-To substitute thyme with Za’atar, you may use ½ a teaspoon of Za‘atar for every one teaspoon of dried thyme.
+To substitute thyme with Za’atar, you may use ½ of a teaspoon of Za‘atar for every 1 teaspoon of dried thyme.
 It works well in poultry dishes.

 This seasoning is made by using Italian dry herbs and spices.
-You can buy it in stores, or you could choose to make your own.
-It has similar notes as Herbs de Provence but differs in that it has ingredients such as lavender.
+You can buy it in stores, or you can choose to make your own.
+It has similar notes as Herbs de Provence but differs in that it has ingredients like lavender.
 It makes an excellent thyme substitute, as it contains thyme and herbs that complement dishes that you will be using it in.

 Thyme and Italian seasoning can replace each other using a ratio of 1 to 1.
-This means that if you have a recipe calling for one teaspoon of thyme, you can use one teaspoon of Italian seasoning.
+This means that if you have a recipe calling for 1 teaspoon of thyme, you can use 1 teaspoon of Italian seasoning.

-To substitute marjoram and parsley for thyme, you can use one teaspoon of marjoram, along with ½ a teaspoon of parsley.
-This will replace one teaspoon of thyme.
+To substitute marjoram and parsley for thyme, you can use 1 teaspoon of marjoram, along with ½ of a teaspoon of parsley.
+This will replace 1 teaspoon of thyme.

-Use one teaspoon of summer savory for every one teaspoon of thyme.
+Use 1 teaspoon of summer savory for every 1 teaspoon of thyme.
 The minty taste helps it pair well with dishes that also pair well with thyme.

 This is one of the most common herbs you will find in a kitchen because it is versatile and pairs well with different dishes.
 It is a good substitute for thyme as it has similar mint-like notes and flavor.
-It is also rich in lemon-like flavor.
-These flavors can come off as a bit strong.
+It also has a rich lemon-like flavor.
+Now, these flavors can come off a bit strong.
 As such, you will need to use it sparingly.
-To use oregano, you will need ¾ of a teaspoon with one teaspoon of thyme.

-You can use one teaspoon of tarragon in place of one teaspoon of thyme.
+You can use 1 teaspoon of tarragon in place of 1 teaspoon of thyme.
 Equal amounts will work well with a variety of recipes.